doublethreedigital/addon-boilerplate/README.new.md

 ![Banner](https://raw.githubusercontent.com/composer-name/main/banner.png)

-## Addon Boilerplate
+## addon-name

-This repository contains the source code for addon-name. addon-name is a commercial addon, to use it in production, you'll need to [purchase a license](https://statamic.com/addon-name).
+This repository contains the source code for addon-name. addon-description

+addon-name is a commercial addon, to use it in production, you'll need to [purchase a license](https://statamic.com/addon-name).

 ## Installation